 There are several components that make up your nails, namely the root, the nail bed, the nail plate, the eponychium, perionychium and hyponychium.

 The nail root is under the skin behind the fingernail and extends several millimetres into the nail bed (the edge of the root is the visible white crescent shape often called a half moon the medical term for this structure is the lunula).

-This extends from the lunula to the hyponychium (the edge of the nail where it’s still attached to the skin of the fingertip).
-It contains blood vessels, nerves and melanin-producing cells called melanocytes.
+This extends from the lunula to the hyponychium (the edge of the nail where it’s still attached to the skin of the fingertip – see below).
+The nail bed contains blood vessels, nerves and melanin-producing cells called melanocytes.

 This is the actual nail itself, which is made of a substance called keratin.
 The pink colour under the nails is produced by the nail bed’s blood vessels.

 Often confused with the cuticle, the eponychium is made up of living tissue found at the edge of the skin where it meets the start of the nail plate.
 It forms a seal to protect the new nail plate as it grows.
 The cuticle, on the other hand, is a thin layer of dead tissue that also forms a seal, but this time between the nail plate and the eponychium.